 By Rose Ross, @Rose_at_O

-Q. Tell us a little bit about your analyst firm and its interest in information technology (including storage, security, mobile, cloud and virtualization).
+Q. Tell us a little bit about your analyst firm and its interest in data storage.

-Q. How many IT events do you attend each year?
+Q. How many storage events do you attend each year?

 Q. Which one are you most looking forward to?

 I enjoy speaking at conferences about technology theory and practice, so my favorites are the ones where I speak.
 (Dennis will be presenting at SNW Europe in Frankfurt more info here)